 Definition and reason for regulations

-The activity/secondary employment does not have to be of a certain extent in order to count as secondary employment.
-If the activity is financially remunerated does not count.
+There is no requirement for the activity to have a particular capacity in order to count as secondary employment; likewise, whether or not it is financially remunerated is of no significance.
 Work outside regular working hours for Lund University or another public authority may also constitute secondary employment.

 The reason why we need regulations about secondary employment is to ensure that trust in the public authority and its employees is maintained.